Enterprise Ransomware Protection: What You Need to Know

 Protecting an enterprise from ransomware threats therefore requires a comprehensive people security strategy—one that includes various security measures, training programs, and best practices.
 Yet many enterprises still struggle to implement a cohesive defense strategy.

 This is because ransomware has become something beyond isolated attacks on individual systems.
-Nowadays, modern ransomware groups are targeting not only enterprise ecosystems, servers, cloud infrastructure, and employee devices, but also backups.
+Nowadays, modern ransomware groups2 are targeting not only enterprise ecosystems, servers, cloud infrastructure, and employee devices, but also backups.

 And so in such a landscape, empowering employees to identify red flags and respond to suspicious activity becomes as crucial as deploying EDR or XDR systems.
 Tools like Threatcop’s TPIR (Phishing Incident Response) help reinforce this frontline vigilance.